Preventing youth violence

 - Young Men Matter, Too!
 YM2: A program that empowers teens that are at-risk with the tools and knowledge necessary to avoid risky behaviors.
 This program is run in collaboration with the Mass Alliance on Teen

 - Holyoke Safe Neighborhood Initiative Basketball League: Engages 300 young people throughout the year from all over Holyoke.
 Volunteers serve as Coach/Mentors for teams of 8.
 Each 12-week session focuses on a different theme: Drug and Alcohol Awareness, Gang Prevention, etc)

-- El Camino Mentoring Program: This program provides 10 young males with one-on-one male mentors from Holyoke.
-El Camino addresses youth violence by: a. working with teen males who are most at risk at becoming victims of violence or committing violent acts; b. engaging men from Holyoke who were previously involved with gangs or violence to help develop and run the program.
+- Mentoring Program: This program provides 50 youth with one-on-one mentors from Holyoke.
+The mentoring program addresses youth violence by: a. working with teen males who are most at risk at becoming victims of violence or committing violent acts; b. engaging men from Holyoke who were previously involved with gangs or violence to help develop and run the program.
 Together we travel across the state, exposing all of us to new people, ideas, places, and food!

 - HiSET program: This program provides HiSET classes and case management to 25 young people who are disengaged from school.
 In addition to preparation for the high school equivalency exam, we work to address any barriers in the way of a young person’s continue positive development- housing, employment, DTA/SNAP benefits, healthcare, etc).